kodekloudhub/git-for-beginners-course/docs/06-Resetting-and-Reverting/06-Understanding-GIT.md

 - We have seen that how we can interact with the Git.
 Now let's take a look , how Git actually works.
-- Git is nothing more then a key-value store.
+- Git is nothing more than a key-value store.
 When we add a file to the commit, the contents of the file are hashed using the shell one algorithm.
 The hashed is then used as a key name for the directory and stores the file using that key name.

 - Git has `porcelain` command and `plumbing` command.